chrhyman/chrhyman/README.md

 - 📛 he/him or they/them
 - 👀 I’m interested in
   - 🎲 🃏 ♟️ 🎮 Gaming of all kinds
+  - 🤖 CS, software design, and engineering
   - 🌐 🤟 Linguistics, languages, and communication
-  - 🤖 CS, software design, and engineering
   - 🧶 Knitting and crocheting
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning/using
-  - Python, C/C++, JS, HTML/CSS
+  - Python for data science scripting
+  - JavaScript for web and mobile development
+    - React
-  - Web dev
+    - React Native
-  - NLP
+    - Redux
   - 🇫🇷 French
   - 🧏 ASL
 - 📫 Email: chris@wugs.me